Szustarol/Digit-Analyser/README.md

 also there is a problem with saving that I never had time to solve, so right now learning has to be re-run every time.

+This software was written with OpenGl and C++11 and using GLM, Perlin Noise and STBI libraries.

 ![example](https://raw.githubusercontent.com/Szustarol/Digit-Analyser/master/digitshow.png)